kftwotwo/ping-pong-test/README.md

 1) use the console to check your code
-2)set you variable the use it to be greater or eqaul to users input  to count
+2)set you variable the use it to be greater or equal to users input  to count
 input: 3
 output: 1, 2, 3